 The Company has not given any loans or guarantees covered under the provisions of section 186 of the Companies Act, 2013.
 The details of the investments made by Company are given in the notes to the Financial Statements.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All contracts/arrangements/transactions entered by the Company during the financial year with related parties were in the ordinary course of business and on arms length basis.
-During the year, the Company had not entered into any contract/ arrangement/transaction with related parties which could be considered material in accordance with the policy of the Company on materiality of related party transactions between the Company and the Directors, the management, or the relatives except for those disclosed in the Financial Statements.
+All contracts/arrangements/transactions entered by the Company during the financial year with related parties were in the ordinary course of business and on armRs s length basis.
+During the year, the Company had not entered into any contract/ arrangement/transaction with related parties which could be considered material in accordance with the policy of the Company on materiality of related party transactions between the Company and the Directors, the management, or the relatives except for those disclosed in the financial statements.

 RISK MANAGEMENT POLICY